oe0507llz/mitmproxy/README.md

 * Open a website and you will see the traffic through the mitmproxy

 * What we see is essentially the same as Chrome DevTool

+Instructions on how to use the mitmproxy console https://gist.github.com/2bard/e114c57e3cebec7d5eb5